Anglo-Japanese Alliance: Terms of the 1902 treaty

 Articles 2 and 3 were most crucial concerning war and mutual defense.

 The treaty laid out an acknowledgment of Japanese interests in Korea without obligating Britain to help if a conflict arose where Japan only had one adversary.
-Japan was likewise not obligated to defend British interests in India unless there were two adversaries.
+Japan was likewise not obligated to defend British interests unless there were two adversaries.

-Although written using careful and clear language, the two sides understood the Treaty slightly differently.
+Although written using careful and clear language, the two sides understood the treaty slightly differently.
 Britain saw it as a gentle warning to Russia, while Japan was emboldened by it.
 From that point on, even those of a moderate stance refused to accept a compromise over the issue of Korea.
-Extremists saw it as an open invitation for imperial expansion.
+Extremists saw it as an open invitation for imperial expansion, many in Japan having long desired a showdown with Russia.
+The provision on the involvement of more than one power (article 3) recalled the Triple Intervention by the Russian-French-German coalition in 1895, and strengthened Japan's hand both diplomatically and militarily against a potential European coalition.